-Cause: Payments were made on a capital lease for the purchase of a new police vehicle, but those payments were not budgeted for the fiscal year.
+Cause: Payments were made on a capital lease related to the purchase of a police vehicle in a prior year, but those payments were not budgeted for the current fiscal year.

 Recommendation: The City Council should amend the budget to prevent budgetary deficiencies.